(Spoilers below, beware!)

 Property law hasn’t changed that much since the days of Medieval England, and the laws of supply and demand remain constants of capitalist economies.
 Sure, the details of real estate zoning and inheritance/estate law can shift, but the fundamentals of real estate are essentially timeless.

-Look no further than HBO’s Game of Thrones; here are eight real estate and financial lessons that we can learn from the denizens of Westeros.
+Look no further than HBO’s Game of Thrones; here are 12 lessons about money and real estate that we can learn from the denizens of Westeros.

 1. Choose your partners well, because your partnerships will be tested (and often).